dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 ## Render mode (client-side)

-If the client-side is configured to prerender on the server, prerendering occurs before the client connection to the server is established.
+If prerendering is configured, prerendering occurs before the client connection to the server is established.
 For more information, see the following articles:

 * <xref:mvc/views/tag-helpers/builtin-th/component-tag-helper>
 * <xref:blazor/components/prerendering-and-integration>